 2. To poach the apricots, put them in a wide-based saucepan with the elderflower cordial and bring to a very gentle simmer over a low heat.
 Simmer for 8 minutes or until the apricots are tender but still holding their shape.
 Remove the pan from the heat and set aside to cool completely.
 Carefully remove the apricots using a slotted spoon then simmer the syrup until it is reduced by half.

-3. To make the frangipane, beat the butter and sugar together, preferably in a stand mixer, until light in colour.
+3. To make the frangipane, beat the butter and sugar together, preferably in a stand mixer, until light in color.
 Add the ground almonds and vanilla and continue beating until evenly combined.
 Add the eggs, a little at a time, stopping to scrape down the sides now and then.
 If convenient, cover and chill the mixture overnight, but it is fine to move straight on with the recipe.

 4. Spread 4 tablespoons of the apricot jam evenly over the base of the pastry case, then spoon the frangipane over the jam layer.
 Bake the tart at 180°C, gas mark 4, for about 40 minutes, until golden, risen and firm in the centre.
 Set aside to cool slightly then arrange the drained apricot quarters on top in closely packed, concentric circles.

 5. Combine the remaining apricot jam with 1 tablespoon of the poaching syrup (the remainder can be used in gin-based cocktails or as a light cordial) and brush evenly over the apricots.
-Dust the top of the tart with icing sugar before serving warm or at room temperature, with cream or creme fraiche, if liked.
+Dust the top of the tart with icing sugar before serving warm or at room temperature, with cream or crème fraiche, if liked.

 Makes 1 large jug